 - Enterprise-wide safety training based on a role-specific qualification and competency matrix.

-As outlined in our enterprise-wide integrated management system, we follow robust process safety management standards to reduce the likelihood and severity of potential incidents.
-We focus on maintaining the integrity and effectiveness of the equipment and processes that underpin our operations, including managing unplanned or uncontrolled releases of hazardous materials.
+We follow robust process safety management standards in accordance with applicable laws to reduce the likelihood and severity of potential incidents.
+Process safety incident prevention is a top priority and a key element of CIMS.
+We focus on maintaining the integrity and effectiveness of the equipment and processes that support our operations, including the prevention of unplanned or uncontrolled releases of hazardous materials.
 Key elements of our approach include:

 - Managing process safety across the life cycle of our facilities — from the earliest planning stages through construction, operations and ongoing maintenance — to help us avoid events before they occur.